 Drugs that are bad news for seniors

 In 1991, geriatrician Dr. Mark Beers created the Beers Criteria.
 It identifies medications that are potentially dangerous for older adults.
-The Criteria has been updated in 1997, 2003, 2012 and 2015.
+The Criteria have been updated in 1997, 2003, 2012 and 2015.

-The list of “do-not-take,” commonly-prescribed medications for seniors includes anticholinergics (drugs that affect the nervous system, including antidepressant, antiparkinson’s and urologicals), as well as many hypertension drugs.
+The list of “do-not-take,” commonly-prescribed medications for seniors includes anticholinergics (drugs that affect the nervous system, including antidepressants, antiparkinson’s and urologicals), as well as many hypertension drugs.

 Amitriptyline and other popular antidepressants feature highly on this list.
 They cause orthostatic hypotension, or low blood pressure, which causes dizziness, weakness and ultimately more risk of a fall.